zhaoyan24/Stock-price-forecasting-using-LSTM-and-WRDS-data/README.md

 ### 2. Technical Notes:
 - You will need a valid WRDS account to run the full data retrieval code.

 - On native Windows, TensorFlow ≥2.11 does not support GPU acceleration.
 If training is slow, consider using WSL2 or TensorFlow-DirectML.
-3.
 ### 3. Hyperparameter Tuning:
 - Adjust time_steps, train_ratio, epochs, or LSTM units to optimize performance for different stocks.
+## Part 7 How to Run
+1. Install dependencies and set up your WRDS account.

+2. Run the notebook/script

+3. Enter your desired stock ticker (e.g., TSLA, AAPL) when prompted.

+4. View the generated prediction plot and loss curve.